aws-samples/serverless-samples/owasp-api-security-controls-demo/order/README.md

 ![Placing an order](../assets/PlaceOrder.png)

 1. User authenticates with Cognito and uses the ID token as `Authorization` header for API Gateway.
+Cognito password policy ensures strong password.
-2. API Gateway uses a Cognito authorizer to validate the token and rejects the request if a valid token is not passed.
+2. API Gateway uses a Cognito authorizer to validate the token and rejects the request if token is invalid.
 3. If token is valid, API Gateway invokes the Lambda function.
 It passes the subject, `sub`, in the token as claims field to  Lambda function.
 4. The function invokes the payment service to process payment.
 5. It then posts the order details to the fulfillment service queue.
 6. There are 2 steps to persisting the order details in DynamoDB table.
 The function execution role does not have permissions to access DynamoDB table.
    6a.
-The function assumes a role with DynamoDB permissions and tags the session with UserId set to the unique Cognito identifier or `sub` for the authenticated user.
+The function assumes a role with DynamoDB permissions and tags the session with `UserId` key set to the unique Cognito identifier or `sub` for the authenticated user.
    6b.
-The identifier, `sub`, is used as the partition key for DynamoDB while creating a record.
+The identifier, `sub`, is used as the DynamoDB partition key while creating a record.
 Order date is used as the sort key.
 The combination of user id and order date uniquely identifies each record.

 **Using Cognito as authorizer mitigates for API2:2023 - Broken Authentication.**